neerajjain123/OCAJPDOC/amazon/qes.md

 We call it Tech improvement and created as task in the sprint.
 If the task is beyoind the one sprint than we create a subtask for each milestone. untill we complete the whole task. example to such tech imrovements were in last few yaers.

 1. Moving single git repo instead of following enviorment specific branch
+1. Always raise MR for master merge
+2. SonarQube integration for every build.
 2. 90% code coverage using jnuit before deployment
+3. Integration Karate Test case.
-3. consolidate loging into kibana dashboiard
+3. consolidate loging into kibana dashboard

 ## Question 21 (Think Big)